microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm package may be included in this product:
+The following npm packages may be included in this product:

  - typescript@5.4.5
+ - typescript@5.5.2

-This package contains the following license and notice below:
+These packages each contain the following license and notice below:

 Apache License